 For twelve key differences between silver and gold, click here.

-Here is a chart that shows which years from 1970-2012 silver performed better than the Dow Jones Industrial Average (DJIA) and which years the DJIA out performed silver (top).
-The chart also shows how many ounces of silver it tooks to buy the DJIA from 1970-2012 (bottom).
+Here are some charts over 6 months, two five, ten, twenty and forty-six years that show how silver performed vs the Dow Jones Industrial Average (DJIA) The charts show how many ounces of silver it took to buy the DJIA from 1970-2017 (bottom).

 Please consider making a small donation to Smaulgld.com.
 Thanks!